 The nine variants of the Boeing 737 are split into two generations of aircraft.
 The Classic Series consists of the Boeing 737 100, Boeing 737 200, Boeing 737 300, 400 and Boeing 737 500 variants, while the Next Generation Series includes the Boeing 737 600, Boeing 737 700, Boeing 737 800 and Boeing 737 900ER variants.
 The Next Generation saw improvements to the wing design, upgraded cockpit as well as a modernisation of the interior.

-The Boeing 737 100 and Boeing 737 200 variants were powered by Pratt and Whitney JT8D-1 engines which were wing mounted.
-These engines were low bypass engines and were distinctive in the way they sat under the wing like a long pipe extending forward and aft of the wing.
-The reverse thrust was provided by half shells that extended back over the exhaust tail pipe and redirected air forward over and under the wing.
-The Boeing 737 300 was the first major rethink of the aircraft design with a longer fuselage, greater wing span and new engines.
+The Boeing 737 100 and Boeing 737 200 variants were powered by Pratt and Whitney JT8D-1 engines which were wing-mounted.
+These engines were low bypass engines and were distinctive in the way they sat under the wing-like a long pipe extending forward and aft of the wing.
+The reverse thrust was provided by half-shells that extended back over the exhaust tailpipe and redirected air forward over and under the wing.
+The Boeing 737 300 was the first major rethink of the aircraft design with a longer fuselage, greater wingspan and new engines.
 The CFM56-3B-1 high-bypass turbofan was chosen, and to solve the problem of low ground clearance the engine was placed forward of the wing on a pylon attached to the wing.
-In addition, engine accessories were placed on the sides rather under the engine which made the nacelles slightly triangular rather than circular when viewed form the front.
+In addition, engine accessories were placed on the sides rather under the engine which made the nacelles slightly triangular rather than circular when viewed from the front.

 The Next Generation family of variants delivered various improvements in technology: More efficient engines, improved aerodynamics, increased passenger capacity, longer range and electronic cockpits to name but a few.